-Trace, copy and replicate (and then This is a similar learning process to 'look, say, cover, write, check' but is about developing automaticity and muscle memory. check) Segmentation strategy The splitting of a word into its constituent phonemes in the correct
+Trace, copy and replicate (and then check)

+This is a similar learning process to 'look, say, cover, write, check' but is about developing automaticity and muscle memory.

+Segmentation strategy The splitting of a word into its constituent phonemes in the correct order to support spelling.
 Quickwrite Writing the words linked to the teaching focus with speed and fluency.
 Write as many words as possible within a time constraint.
 Drawing around the word to show the shape.
-Draw around the words making a clear distinction in size where there are ascenders and descenders.
+Draw around the words making a clear distinction in size where ther are ascenders and descenders.
 Drawing an image around the This strategy is all about making a word memorable.
 It links to meaning in order to try to make the spelling noticeable.
 Words without vowels This strategy is useful where the vowel choices are the challenge in the words.
 Write the words without the vowels and pupils have to choose the correct grapheme to put in the space.
 Pyramid words The method of learning words forces you to think of each letter separately.
-Other strategies Rainbow writing Making up memorable 'silly sentences' containing the word Saying the word in a funny way - e.g. pronouncing the silent letter Clapping and counting to identify the syllables in a word Graffiti spellings
+Other strategies Rainbow writing Making up memorable 'silly sentences' containing the word Saying the word in a funny way - e.g. pronouncing the silent letter